david-grs/qt_course/course01/README.md

 Q&A
 ===
  - What does QObject offer exactly, except the memory management?
  - Can a (custom) type be declared with Q_OBJECT without inheriting from QObject?
+ - What can we do with QObject::metaObject()?
+Is this a static method?